Automate Your Issue Tracking and Optimize Your Workflows

 Key Requirements of an Issue Tracking Solution:

 - One shared central location: all your CAD files, bills of materials, and supporting information is in one place, so you no longer have to search through repositories to find the information you need.

 - Accessibility: a simple, intuitive interface where an entire project team and external collaborators can discuss issues, makes it easy to know where issues stand, if you’re on track, and how to resolve issues efficiently.

 - Prioritization: with a long list of open issues, it can be challenging to understand where to begin.
 By leveraging an issue tracking software, each open issue gets assigned a priority and due date, so you can easily filter by importance and urgency.

-Issue-tracking software is an effective way to streamline issue management on design and manufacturing project.
-If you find you’re spending too much time managing the work rather than working, automating your progress monitoring and issue tracking processes may be a good idea.
+Issue-tracking software is an effective way to streamline issue management on design and manufacturing projects.
+If you find you're spending too much time managing the work rather than working, automating your progress monitoring and issue tracking processes may be a good idea.

 What kind of systems or software applications do you use to track your issues?
 Do you find it effective, and if not, why?
 We'd love to know.